yuanshunning/pickit-docs/docs/documentation/cameras/robot-camera-calibration-with-the-urcap-plugin.rst

 Robot camera calibration with the URCap plugin
 ==============================================

-This example program requires the  **Pick-it URCap** plugin to be installed in your robot.
-For installation instructions of both the URCap plugin and the example programs please refer to the \ `Getting started with the Pick-it
+This example program requires the  **Pickit URCap** plugin to be installed in your robot.
+For installation instructions of both the URCap plugin and the example programs please refer to the \ `Getting started with the Pickit
 URCap <http://support.pickit3d.com/article/75-getting-started-with-the-pick-it-urcap>`__
 article.